Notable People

 By the time the WTA listed her as retired, the shape of Giorgi's career was clearer than it had been while she was still moving in and out of draws.

 She was a streak player, but not a minor one.
-She was a stylist, but not merely a stylist.
+She was a stylist with results behind the style.
 She belonged to that enduring category of athlete whose ceiling was always visible even when the week-to-week results were not.
 That is why people kept watching.
 A Giorgi match always carried the possibility that the entire contest would suddenly be decided by her willingness to swing first.

 Why Camila Giorgi belongs here

-Camila Giorgi belongs here because she was not just an athlete who happened to be Jewish.
+Camila Giorgi belongs here because she was more than an athlete who happened to be Jewish.
 She was one of the more distinctive players of her era, and her distinctiveness had a clear logic.

 She played without much interest in compromise.
 That made her unstable, dangerous, entertaining, and memorable.
 The archived post captured the trophy.
 The stronger rewrite keeps the trophy but treats it as evidence of a larger pattern, a career built on clean ball-striking, tactical nerve, and a refusal to become cautious just because caution would have been easier.